FAQs

 OK, but that doesn’t mean they won’t stop you.

 We do have examples of people being stopped.
 Nobody that we know of has been prosecuted so far.
 Now, we’re not legal professionals, but lawyers tell us that the offence is construction and use.
 Not driving, so not an endorsement.
-Simply a fixed penalty (it was £60 but that was a few years ago when we got this advice from our legal people) and take your car to an MOT station to have your replacement number plates signed off as OK.
+Simply a fixed penalty (it was £100 in 2026 when we got the latest advice from our legal people) and take your car to an MOT station to have your replacement number plates signed off as OK.

 We can’t give you a definitive answer, of course.
 Depends on the exact situation.
 Are you a known armed robber?
 Then you’ll probably get pulled!
 Are you clean and a fine upstanding citizen?
 Then you’ll probably get left alone.